 - December 10th

-Camp Fire Collaborative (Previously the Camp Fire Long Term Recovery Group)– Camp Fire Collaborative is a collaborative nonprofit organization composed of members from the public sector, private businesses, non-profit organizations, community groups and faith-based organizations and works closely with government agencies to identify and meet community needs throughout Camp Fire Recovery efforts.
-For more information, visit: www.campfirelongtermrecovery.org/
+Camp Fire Collaborative Camp Fire Collaborative (Previously the Camp Fire Long Term Recovery Group)- The Camp Fire Collaborative (previously known as the Camp Fire Long Term Recovery Group) is a collaborative nonprofit organization composed of members from the public sector, private businesses, non-profit organizations, community groups and faith-based organizations and works closely with government agencies to identify and meet community needs throughout Camp Fire Recovery efforts.
+For more information, visit: www.campfire-collaborative.org/

-Paradise Community Guilds– Provides support and information, including help with insurance, addressing trauma, fire-resistant building methods, community emotional support, and community building every second and fourth Monday of the month.
+Paradise Community Guilds-Provides support and information, including help with insurance, addressing trauma, fire-resistant building methods, community emotional support, and community building every second and fourth Monday of the month.
 Open to all Paradise residents impacted by the fire.
-Located at Lotus Guide Center, 6268 Skyway, Paradise.
-Hours, every second Monday at 5:15PM for a potluck, with a presentation at 6pm.
-Business meetings begin at 7pm.
-On fourth Mondays at 5PM, Paradise Community Guilds will be presenting their new film series, “Conscientious Projector.”
-The public is invited to both events.
 Questions can be directed at 530-762-1490, by email at: email@example.com, or online at http://www.nortonbuffalohall.com Located at Lotus Guide Center, 6268 Skyway, Paradise.

 Camp Fire Zone Project-Zone groups have been created to help aid in the rebuilding of the ridge community.
 Each zone (1-14, corresponding with evacuation zones listed below) has an associated Facebook Page for the sharing of common goals, ideas, and information sharing.
 These groups result in a unified neighborhood voice, communicating through a Zone Captain (also listed), to get answers from the public .
 Individuals meet/share regularly to communicate questions, concerns, and their specific needs within their smaller community.
 Captains then report back to community leaders and town council with input and requests.
 Those within a zone that know another/family within their zone, are encouraged to reach out to link all in their zone to strengthen the community voice. http://bit.ly/2LwX5iD